 You can make hooks yourself cheaply and easily.
 Either buy copper or tinned wire on a spool, or recycle electrical wire by stripping the plastic coating off with a craft knife.
 Be careful if you do this.
 Always direct the blade away from your body.

 Here’s a short video if you prefer to watch rather than read:

 - Simply wrap the wire around your cylindrical stick (I use a Japanese brush handle) about 15 times.
 You might as well make a few hooks and keep them for future stained glass projects

 - You can make larger jump rings by wrapping the wire around a thicker stick

 - Cut the wire and slide off the stick.
 You have created a spring of copper wire

 - Using the wire cutters, cut along the top in a straight line

 - Magic!
 Lots of hooks ready for tinning

-Hooks should always be soldered at a join for strength.
+When you solder hooks to stained glass the hooks should always be soldered at a joint for strength.
 Never attach one on a beaded edge, as the weight of the glass will pull the foil off in time.
 Make sure you solder on a heat resistant surface.

 - Flux the hook